Hamuul/scrape-challenge/README.md

 -
 ### Selenium solution

-- Tryin selenium, the headless webdriver can thankfully access any page of the marketplace, and avoids 403 and captcha.
+- Trying selenium, the headless webdriver can thankfully access any page of the marketplace, and avoids 403 and captcha.
 - Fetch the xml files which contain all product urls with selenium and parse them into a collection (list/generator), stripping whatever